An Inertial Newton Algorithm for Deep Learning: Experiments

 \new{The choice of these hyper-parameters may come with rates of convergence for convex and strongly convex smooth functions \citep{attouch2019first}.
-Following this work, one may also consider to make $\alpha$ and $\beta$ vary in time (for example like the famous Nesterov damping $\frac{\alpha}{t}$).
+Following this work, one may also consider to make $\alpha$ and $\beta$ vary in time (for example like the famous Nesterov damping coefficient $\frac{\alpha}{t}$).
 In our DL experiments we will however keep these parameters constant so that our theorems still hold.
-Yet, different behaviors depending on $(\alpha,\beta)$ can also be observed for DL problems as illustrated on Figure~\ref{fig::Multiparam} and described next.}
+Yet, different behaviors depending on $(\alpha,\beta)$ can also be observed for DL problems as illustrated on Figure~\ref{fig::Multiparam} and described next.} Although we did not evidence some universal method to choose $(\alpha,\beta)$, we used mechanical intuitions to tune these parameters.
+The coefficient $\alpha$ induces viscous damping, thus one may try to reduce it when convergence appears to be slow.
+On the other hand, one may want to increase $\beta$ when large oscillations are observed.
+Yet, since $\beta$ affects directly the subgradient effect in \eqref{eq::discdin}, taking $\beta$ too large may jeopardize the numerical stability of the algorithm.
+It would be interesting to relate the roles of these coefficients with more structural aspects of the dynamics.
+Indeed, as mentioned in Remark~\ref{rem::rateofIND}-b, when $\alpha\beta\geq 1$, \eqref{eq::contdin} can be shown to be a gradient system.
+On the other hand, when $\alpha\beta<1$ the dynamics is of a different type, we refer to \citet{alvarez2002second} for further comments on this matter.